alistair-graham/Rubiks-Cube/README.md

 ## Future work (given more time)
 - I would like to use a state management tool such as Redux.
 - Testing.
 I have only written one test which is to only represent that I know how to write them.
+- Algorithms.
+My solution is probably a naive way of rotating the cube.
+There is likely a matrix algorithm that can calculate the rotations in a more succinct way.
 - Keyboard interactions.
 - A nicer UI for the buttons.
 I didn't put much effort into their appearance due to time constraints.
 - Animations.